JohnStarich/java-skip-list/README.md

 A node that is marked as removed is no longer considered as included in the list for further operations.
 The reference to the deleted node in the preceding node is then replaced with the reference to the node that followed the deleted node.

+### Fine-Grained Skip-List

+In order to create a concurrent version of a skip-list, we first used ReentrantLocks to assure mutex on alterations.
+Modifications to the skip-list only occur once all locks are obtained for nodes needing modification.
+These locks come from the nodes that precede the node to be modified on each level since their next node pointers might be updated.
+While making modifications to a node, a fullyLinked boolean is set to false and is reset once the modifications are done (at which point the obtained locks will also be released).
+Additionally, the locks for all of the Once a node is removed, the markedForRemoval boolean is set to true, telling other operations to ignore the node.
+Atomic values for the list size and number of layers in the list ensure consistent values.

+### Lock Free Skip-List

+A lock free version of the skip list can use AtomicBooleans for the fullyLinked and markedForRemoval conditions described above to ensure mutex.
+Additionally, the nodes do not have ReentrantLocks.
+While making changes to the list, CAS on fullyLinked is called for the node on each layer that precedes the node to be changed/added.
+Similarly, when a node is removed, CAS is called for the markedForRemoval boolean.